ecronix/react-most-wanted/README.md

 After cloning the repo into your own you should change the configuration like project name and the firebase config.
 Here is a list of all changes you should make:
 * **package.json**  - here you should change the name and version
-* **src/config.js**  - here you should change all firebase data and the providers array for your needs
+* **src/config.js**  - here you should change all firebase data and the signin options
 * **public/index.html**  - change the title (it will be overriden but it looks bether)
 * **public/firebase-messaging-sw.js**  - change the ``messagingSenderId``